Technology

 Theme

-Choose the one with all the tools and features you need and meet your demands.
+Choose the one with all the necessary tools and features to meet your demands.

 Create your first course and add lessons.

-When the goal, theme, plugins, and design are chosen, create your first course and add lessons.
-We advise you to start with a prototype first to test and ensure that everything looks and works the way you want.
+Create your first course and add lessons when you have chosen the goal, theme, plugins, and design.
+We advise you to start with a prototype to test and ensure everything looks and works as you want.
 It’s bound to save you time and resources.

 Creating a course and adding lessons to it depends on the plugin.
 However, the following steps are standard: